iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 | Secret-vnet-udr             | Secret-vnet / *Subnets | 0.0.0.0/0 → NVA IP (Firewall)   | To override system route pointing to Internet                                        |
 |                             | Secret-vnet / *Subnets | 10.3.0.0/16 → NVA IP (Firewall) | To override system route to VNet Address Space pointing to Virtual Network           |

-As you see, to implement Mode 2 you need to have a separate UDR resource for each subnet in the VNet, and that is complicating management, unless is fully automated.
+As you see, to implement Mode 2, you need a separate UDR resource for each subnet in the VNet, which complicates management unless it is fully automated.

 To implement modes 1 and 3, a single route table object per VNet is enough.